vovanukas/codiblox-website/content/english/tutorials/noughts-crosses-tic-tac-toe-python-turtle.md

 **Remember, in this part, we are only planning - not programming!**

-What is the first thing we do on a piece of paper when we want to play Noughts and Crosses?
+What is the first thing we do on a piece of paper when we want to play Tic Tac Toe?

 Try to come up with your own answer and then head to **Step 1**!